longhorn/website/content/docs/1.5.0/spdk/quick-start.md

 ## Application Deployment

-After the installation and configuration, we can dyamically provision a Persistent Volume using SPDK Data Engine as the following steps.
+After the installation and configuration, we can dyamically provision a Persistent Volume using V2 Data Engine as the following steps.

 ### Create a StorageClass

 Use following command to create a StorageClass called `longhorn-spdk`.
-Set `parameters.backendStoreDriver`  to `spdk` to utilize SPDK Data Engine.
+Set `parameters.backendStoreDriver`  to `spdk` to utilize V2 Data Engine.
 ```
-kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/examples/spdk/storageclass.yaml
+kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/examples/v2/storageclass.yaml
 ```

 ### Create Longhorn Volumes

-Create a Pod that uses Longhorn volumes using SPDK Data Engine by running this command:
+Create a Pod that uses Longhorn volumes using V2 Data Engine by running this command:
 ```
-kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/examples/spdk/pod_with_pvc.yaml
+kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/examples/v2/pod_with_pvc.yaml
 ```

-Or, if you are creating a volume on Longhorn UI, please specify the `Backend Data Engine` as `SPDK`.
+Or, if you are creating a volume on Longhorn UI, please specify the `Backend Data Engine` as `v2`.